NomicFoundation/hardhat/docs/buidler-evm/README.md

 ### Supported Solidity versions

-Buidler EVM can run any smart contract, but it only understands Solidity 0.5.1 and newer.
+Hardhat EVM can run any smart contract, but it only understands Solidity 0.5.1 and newer.

-If you are compiling with an older version of Solidity, or using another language, you can use Buidler EVM, but Solidity stack traces won't be generated.
+If you are compiling with an older version of Solidity, or using another language, you can use Hardhat EVM, but Solidity stack traces won't be generated.

 ### Solidity optimizer support

-Buidler EVM can work with smart contracts compiled with optimizations, but this may lead to your stack traces' line numbers being a little off.
+Hardhat EVM can work with smart contracts compiled with optimizations, but this may lead to your stack traces' line numbers being a little off.

 We recommend compiling without optimizations when testing and debugging